Getting ready for a new product launch?

 And of course, take a good look at the competition.
 Here, you want to focus on any major strengths or weaknesses you can find in their product.

 Say, for example, you’re introducing something relatively common like a new mascara.
-You can see the industry is filled with waterproof, smudge-proof, and volume-inducing products.
+You can see the industry is filled with waterproof, smudge-proof, and volume enhancing products.

-So you know you need a new angle.
-You need to find the problem that your product solves that others don’t, or don’t solve well enough.
+So you know you need a new angle, starting with the problem that your product solves that others don’t, or don’t solve well enough.

-Maybe it’s application.
-Maybe the technology of your brush makes it almost impossible to get the too-common goop effect.
+Maybe your brush makes it almost impossible to get the too-common goop effect.
 Maybe it’s something else entirely.
 The point is, there’s a reason you created this product.

 What value does it add that puts it head and shoulders above the competition?

-Know Who You’re Reaching and the Problem You’re Solving For a New Product Launch
+Know Who You’re Reaching and the Problem You’re Solving or a New Product Launch

-The specifics of the audience you’re trying to reach will inform your language, your creatives, your channels, your timing, etc.
+The specifics of the audience you’re trying to reach will inform your messaging, your creative work, your marketing channels, your timing, and everything you need in order to market your product.

 Part of getting to know your audience is knowing their pain points.
 What bugs them?
-Stresses them out?
-Keeps them up at night?
-And, most importantly, how does your product help solve or ease that irritation or stress?
+What stresses them out?
+What keeps them up at night?
+And, most importantly, with this knowledge, you can tell them exactly how your product helps solve or ease their irritation and stress.

-Launching an ad campaign focused on the technical specs and what it does best may be tempting to you, but it won’t sit well with your audience.
+Launching an ad campaign focused on the technical specs and what it does best may be tempting to you as the product’s creator, but your audience would rather know how your products fit into their lives and solve their problems.

-Your audience doesn’t really care that your device can hold a bunch of stuff; they care that they’ll have easy access to their entire music library – on-the-go.
+The audience for the original iPod didn’t really care that the device can hold a bunch of stuff in an abstract number of gigabytes.
+The iPod was successful because Apple knew that people cared about easy access to their entire music library – on-the-go.

 Knowing the benefit your product brings will help you craft two things:

-- Product Positioning – Statement that distinctly defines the product in its market and against its competition over time
+- Product Positioning: a statement defining the product in its market and against competitors over time

-- Consumer Promise – Statement summarizing the benefit of the product or service to the consumer
+- Consumer Promise: a statement summarizing the benefit of the product or service to the consumer.

 Now that you know the type of messaging you need to focus on, you can begin to form your marketing launch strategy.